n0kk/ahud/README.md

 Navigate to the `resource` folder and open `clientscheme.res`.
 Edit anything under  `custom colors` using RGBA (e.g., `0 255 0 255` = Green and `255 255 0 255` = Yellow)

 ####Custom crosshairs:
 Navigate to the `scripts` folder and open `hudlayout.res`.
 Use any of the crosshairs listed under `custom crosshairs` by changing the values of `enabled` and `visible` to `1`.
-To change the color of the crosshair, change the RGBA for `fgcolor`.
-To use the outlined version of a crosshair, uncomment the font (i.e., remove the `//`) with Outline in its name and comment the original font.
+To change the color of the crosshair, change the RGBA for `Crosshair` in `clientscheme.res`.

+####Crosshair damage flash
+Navigate to `scripts` folder and open `hudanimations_tf.txt`.
+Search for `event DamagedPlayer` and change the crosshair name to the crosshair you are using/enabled in `hudlayout.res`.
+To change the crosshair flash damage color, change the RGBA for `CrosshairDamage` in `clientscheme.res`.

 ####Home Server button:
 To use the Home Server button (located on the bottom right of the main menu) in conjunction with your favorite server, add `alias JoinHomeServer "connect x.x.x.x:xxxx"` in your `autoexec.cfg`.